pilotmoon/popclipweb/site/guide/install.md

 2. Drag the PopClip app from your Applications folder (or the Setapp folder inside the Applications folder) to the Trash.

 3. Optionally, to remove all traces of PopClip from your Mac, delete the preferences file, application support folder and caches folder.
-See: [File locations](/).
+See: [Identifiers and file paths](/kb/files).